IIIF/cookbook-recipes/recipe/0561-text-on-image/index.md

 ## Use Case

-You have an
+You would like to add text visibly over some portion of a IIIF image resource without making a derivative of the original image and retaining its deep zoom possibilities.

 ## Implementation Notes

 This recipe aims to show the simplest form of a combination that is more likely to be used in combination with other IIIF recipes.
-For example, it forms a part of the [Multimedia Canvas] recipe.
+For example, it forms a part of the [Multimedia Canvas][0489] recipe.

-Fundamentally, what it is showing is the importance of the `motivation` property on an annotation, in combination itself with making that annotation directly inside a Canvas resource instead of as part of an `annotations` section.
-Making these two changes tells a viewer to display the text directly instead of separating it as an annotation to be handled in the viewer's manner of showing those.
+Though the implementation is not complex, the implications get well into the nuances of IIIF.
+Making a textual annotation visible is the consequence of using a `motivation` value of `painting` on an Annotation in combination with placing that Annotation as an item inside an Annotation Page instead of as part of an `annotations` section.
+Making these two changes tells a client to display the text directly instead of separating it as an annotation to be handled in the client's manner of showing those.
+The [Presentation API][prezi3] states clearly that
++ Annotations in an `annotation` section are not permitted to have the `motivation` value `painting` ([Annotations](https://iiif.io/api/presentation/3.0/#annotations))
++ Conversely, Annotations in pages referenced in Items have to have the `motivation` value `painting`. ([Canvas](https://iiif.io/api/presentation/3.0/#53-canvas))
++ Finally, content to be rendered must be in an Annotation with the `motivation` value `painting`. ([Motivation values](https://iiif.io/api/presentation/3.0/#values-for-motivation) and [Canvas](https://iiif.io/api/presentation/3.0/#53-canvas))

 Styling text or using HTML in text painted onto a Canvas is possible, but the options are limited.
+In addition, styling added to a manifest may be unreliable across viewers.
+For one example, since IIIF Canvas dimensions are unit-less, using pixels for text size is valid but may not be interpreted identically by different viewers.

+The presentation of resources is upwards in a z-index from the first `painting` Annotation encountered to all subsequent `painting` Annotations.
+Therefore, for the textual annotation to be visible, it must come later in the manifest order of Annotations than the image resource it marks.

 ## Restrictions

-For security reasons, clients are expected to allow only `a`, `b`, `br`, `i`, `img`, `p`, `small`, `span`, `sub`, and `sup` tags in the textual annotation, and may remove any or all of those.
+Markup in the textual annotation is limited for security reasons.
+Clents are expected to allow only `a`, `b`, `br`, `i`, `img`, `p`, `small`, `span`, `sub`, and `sup` tags, and may remove any or all of those.
 For more details of permitted and prohibited markup, see [the specification](https://iiif.io/api/presentation/3.0/#45-html-markup-in-property-values).

 ## Example

 In this example, we have a base image showing people in the countryside, one of whom is carrying a wrapped koto.
-Hypothesizing for our use case that the wrapped koto is less recognizable to people unfamiliar with the scene, there is a textual annotation adjacent to it that identifies it.
+Hypothesizing for our use case that the wrapped koto is less identifiable to people unfamiliar with the scene, there is a textual annotation adjacent to it that indicates it.

-{% include manifest_links.html viewers="" manifest="manifest.json" %}
+{% include manifest_links.html manifest="manifest.json" %}

 {% include jsonviewer.html src="manifest.json" %}

-The direct link to the fixture is a useful convenience.

 ## Related Recipes

 * [Embedding HTML in descriptive properties][0007]
 * [Image Rotation Two Ways][0040] to see an example of using a CSS class for style manipulation
+* [Image and Canvas with Differing Dimensions][0004] has more discussion about the nature of IIIF dimensioning
+* [Multiple Choice of Images in a Single View (Canvas)][0033] contains additional text about z-index ordering

 {% include acronyms.md %}
 {% include links.md %}